-If you've ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is as good place as any to start.
+If you’ve ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is a good place to start.

 This guide and accompanying video will walk you through everything you need to know to get started with Arduino, and will be updated over time.